awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 }
 ```

-It can have the following attributes\.
+The `AwsRdsDbInstance` object can have the following attributes\.

 **`AllocatedStorage`**
 Optional